isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution17.md

 ---
-title: Automated Noodle Boiler
+title: The automated noodle boiler automates the noodle cooking process.
+Grant support 80% of cost of equipment, up to $8,000 grant
 permalink: /productivity-solutions-grant/solutionrepo/solution17
 ---

 ### Description

-The automated noodle boiler automates the noodle cooking process.
-Grant support: 80% of cost of equipment, up to $8,000 grant

 ### Details of Solution